DamnBunni/Project-SCP/README.md

 # PROJECT: SCP
-# THIS IS THE OFFICIAL PROJECT: SCP GITHUB.
+# THIS IS THE OFFICIAL SCP:PROJECT ALPHA GITHUB.
-Welcome to the official github site for the downloads of **Project: SCP - Reborn** A Minecraft map that has a mix of SCP:Secret Laboratory and SCP:Containment Breach to make a modded horror map based on the SCP:Foundation
+Welcome to the official github site for the downloads of **SCP:Project Alpha - Reborn** A Minecraft map that has a mix of SCP:Secret Laboratory and SCP:Containment Breach to make a modded horror map based on the SCP:Foundation

 # History